-Furthermore, we also implement measures to further enhance autonomy, such as the introduction of an improvement
+Furthermore, we also implement measures to further enhance autonomy, such as the introduction of an improvement award scheme and a new business proposal scheme.
+These efforts have contributed to the improvement of the engagement score for corporate philosophy (strategy).

+The engagement survey results also showed that the penetration of our philosophy has a strong positive correlation with engagement scores.
+Therefore, we will continue to reinforce efforts toward the penetration of our philosophy going forward.

+Topic!

-Featuring examples of the embodiment of our corporate philosophy Topic! -Interview with improvement award winners What inspired you to undertake improvements?
-I felt that there were issues with how contracts were shared between depart-Although my current department is promoting ments, so I introduced a new tool to DX, I constantly felt that the cost and effort of manage the data centrally purchasing books on the relevant laws and bills was wasteful, so I considered introducing a subscription system.
-As I was aware of the difficulties that an increase in personnel would impose on operations under the existing system, I considered revising the HR system in line with the policy of strengthening the Company's corporate functions. we introduced a new system.
+Featuring examples of the embodiment of our corporate philosophy

+-Interview with improvement award winners

+What inspired you to undertake improvements?

+I felt that there were issues with how contracts were shared between departments, so I introduced a new tool to manage the data centrally.

+Although my current department is promoting DX, I constantly felt that the cost and effort of purchasing books on the relevant laws and bills was wasteful, so I considered introducing a subscription system.

+I felt that it would be possible to reduce risk further in our daily operations, so I considered reviewing risk hedging.

+As I was aware of the difficulties that an increase in personnel would impose on operations under the existing system, I considered revising the HR system in line with the policy of strengthening the Company's corporate functions.

+The team recognized that information gathering work was time-consuming and laborious under the current operations, and that various problems were emerging.
+To address these problems, we introduced a new system.

 How did you overcome challenges in promoting the improvements?
-I did not experience any major difficulties because I felt that the purpose of DX is to enhance work convenience.
-The initiative also led to the improvement of the capabilities of every member in the section, including myself, and I genuinely feel that the initiative has ultimately contributed to improving work accuracy.

-While it was difficult to involve multiple relevant departments when working to understand the current situation.
-I felt a sense of mission to achieve something through my own efforts.
+While it was difficult to involve multiple relevant departments when working to understand the current situation, I felt a sense of mission to achieve something through my own efforts.
 I also wanted to live up to the expectations of the superiors and colleagues who had lent their cooperation.